-If you ever have done any research about studying in Australia, you must have come across Overseas Student Health Cover (OSHC).
-By the term itself, you may have assumed that it must be something related to international student’s health.
+If you have ever done any research about studying in Australia, you must have come across Overseas Student Health Cover (OSHC).
+By the term itself, you may have assumed it must be related to international students' health.

-This article will help you further understand what exactly Overseas Student Health Cover (OSHC) is.
+This article will help you further understand what Overseas Student Health Cover (OSHC) is.

-You will also get answers to your questions such as: Why is OSHC important for international students?
-How to obtain Overseas Student Health Cover?
+You will also get answers to your questions: Why is OSHC important for international students?
+How to Obtain Overseas Student Health Cover?
 Who offers OSHC in Australia?
 What are the advantages of OSHC?

 What is Overseas Student Health Cover (OSHC)?